AWS Virtual Private Cloud (VPC)

 - Log in to your Amazon EC2 console.

-- You can select default selection on choosing an instance type page.
+- You can select the default selection on choosing an instance type page.

-- On configure instance details, select network and subnet list.
+- To configure instance details, select network and subnet list.

 - Select WebServerSG in the configure security group and move on to review and launch.

 - Choose the existing key pair or create a new one.
 Then download the file and save it in a secure location.

 - Before selecting Launch instances to check on details and description of instances.

 4. Assigning an Elastic IP Address to Instance

 - Login to Amazon VPC console.